Monday 15 November 2021

 The participants were invited to answer a poll during the workshop.
 The results showed that most of the organisations represented currently use ISO standards and national regulations.
 46% of the organisations use UIC leaflets/IRSs, while 97% of participants use ISO standards, among others.

-For further information, please contact Vincent Vu, Director of Institutional Relations and Coordinator of the UIC Asia-Pacific Region, at vu@uic.org
+For further information, please contact Vincent Vu, Director of Institutional Relations and Coordinator of the UIC Asia-Pacific Region, at vu at uic.org

 0 vote